-Glenrosa Middle Junior High School opened in 1994 for students in grades 8, 9 and 10.
-Shortly after, in 1999, the growth in the community led for the need for a school expansion and the third floor was constructed.
-Currently, Glenrosa Middle School serves students in grades 7, 8 and 9.
+Ecole Glenrosa Middle School (GMS) welcomed its first students in 1994 .
+At that time, GMS was functioned as Junior Middle School, supporting learners in Grades 8, 9 and 10.
+Steady community growth resulted in a school expansion.
+In 1999 the third floor was constructed.
+Currently, Ecole Glenrosa Middle School serves students in Grades 6, 7, 8 and 9.

-Glenrosa Middle School has a special relationship with our sister school, Daiichi University Haruhigaoka Junior High School, in Kasugai, Japan.
-Each February for the last 24 years, we host approximately 100 staff and students from Japan For four nights, we billet out Japanese students in our community, and share the wonderful life that we enjoy in Canada, and in particular, West Kelowna.
-Starting in November 2017, with support from our sister school, we have been able to start sending GMS stduents to Kasugai, Japan, for a week of cultural growth and experience in a Japanese school.
+Ecole Glenrosa Middle School has a special relationship with our sister school, Daiichi University Haruhigaoka Junior High School, in Kasugai, Japan.
+Each February for the last 24 years, we host approximately 100 staff and students from Japan.
+For four nights, we billet Japanese students in our community, sharing Canadian culture and our way of life wit our honoured guests.
+In 2017, with support from our sister school, GMS students began traveling to Kasugai, Japan for a week of cultural growth and experience in a Japanese school.

-- Exploratory Program - adolescent students in grades 7-9 need to explore new course areas which will lead them to making informed choices at the grade 10 level when they transition to Mt.
+- Exploratory Program: Adolescent students in grades 6-9 need to explore new course areas which will lead them to making informed choices at the grade 10 level when they transition to Mt.
 Boucherie Secondary School.
 At GMS, students choose options to explore Fine Arts and Applied Skills electives such as Art, Drama, Band, Jazz Band, Choir, Technology Education, Woodwork, Home Economics and Digital Design.
 In addition, we offer unique exploratory options such as Human Performance, Maker, Japanese, and our High Performance Hockey Academy.

 Mentorship teachers directly teach to the Attributes of the SD23 Learner and the BC Ministry of Education's Redesigned Curriculum's Core Competencies throughout the school year in Mentorship classes, the goals of which being to develop student metacognition ("thinking about their thinking") around his/her own learning strengths and areas of growth, and to be reflective on their learning process.
 Our goal is to make this learning applicable to the lives of our students by designing a variety of engaging instructional strategies and experiences, usually focused on school-wide, collaborative, Project-Based Learning experiences.

-At the end of each school year, parents/guardians/family members will be invited to join us to take part in our annual Presentations of Learning.
+At the end of each school year, parents/guardians/family members are invited to join us to take part in our annual Presentations of Learning.
 All students will present on their personalized progress on the Attributes of the SD23 Learner supported with artifacts/evidence from both school and from their personal lives.

 A person who excels at working with others to create new understanding through: Appreciating Diversity - Effective Communication - Interdependence - Relationship Building